chrisisth/PokemonGo-Automate-Flows/README.md

 This flow is designed to work in conjunction with the CalcIV program to automate the process of scanning Pokemon and renaming them based on the nickname profile set in CalcIV.
 Like the other two flows, it is activated by pressing the volume down button.
 Once activated, the flow will automatically scan Pokemon and rename them within the game.
 Due to the block limit in the free version of Automate, this flow only provides an output at the start.
 To stop the flow, press the volume up button.

 **TL;DR:**
-This flow automates Pokémon scanning and renaming in conjunction with CalcIV, activated by the volume down button.
+This flow automates Pokémon scanning and renaming in conjunction with CalcIV, activated by the volume down button.<br/>
 **TL;DR:DE:**
 Dieser Flow automatisiert das Scannen und Umbenennen von Pokémon in Verbindung mit CalcIV, aktiviert durch die Leiser-Taste.